 Foxlake Adventures is not so much a park as it is a playground for the daring!
-Suitable for ages 6+ there is a ropes course (over water) and a dedicated wake-boarding lake.
+Suitable for ages 6+ there is a ropes course (over water) and a dedicated wake-boarding lake, plus zip-lining and segway riding.
 This amazing facility is only 5 minutes from Overhailes and not to be missed (book ahead!) – even if it is to have a coffee at the cafe and watch the thrills and spills of the wakeboarders.
 Also, a new smaller playpark for younger ones has been a welcome addition.

-Belhaven Surf School runs beginners surf lessons right from their vans in the John Muir Country Park carpark.
+Belhaven Surf School runs beginners surf lessons, SUP lessons and bodyboarding right from their chalet in Belhaven Bay.
 You can hire a board and a wetsuit while getting an hour’s instruction from a certified teacher.
 On a sunny day there is no better place to be.

 Seacliff Riding Stables offers hour long horse riding on Seacliff Beach (mentioned above) for 8 years+ starting from £20/hour.
 Their access to a private beach offers stunning views across the Firth of Forth to the Bass Rock.